Blog

 When you rely on a traditional employee learning and development approach, you risk not having insight into how everything’s performing.
 Are your employees learning from your material?
 Who isn’t?
 Are there topics your employees would like to learn, but no one knows who to ask for help?

 Besides those nuggets of wisdom, you’ll also see who completed each course material and quiz and how they scored.
-This can help you make more data-driven decisions to improve your L&D program.
+This can help you make more data-driven decisions to improve your L&D programs.

-Features to look for in a Collaborative Learning System 👀
+What 5 features should you look for in a Collaborative Learning System? 👀

 Content creation is one of the most essential features you’d want your tool to have.
 You want somewhere your internal experts can easily go to and quickly share their knowledge.